Alexponomarev7/webserver/README.md

 ## Описание

-Прокси-сервер написан и протестирован под Mac OS HighSiera. Реализован реальный демон, который управляется средставами команд **sudo ./wserver start** и **sudo ./wserver stop**. Запуск под **sudo** обязателен. В то время как процесс, который будет исполнять код сервера, не имеет прав **sudo**.
+Proxy-server is implemented in C++ and tested under Mac OS HighSiera.
+I made daemon, which is controlled by current commands **sudo ./wserver start** and **sudo ./wserver stop**.
+Running under **sudo** is required.
+Running main server process hasn't root permissions.

-Реализованы уровни логгирования:
+Realized current levels of logging:
 * SERVER *1*
 * DAEMON *2*
 * MONITOR *4*

-В конфиге **config.cfg** можно прописать нужный уровень маской, интересующих блоков логгирования.
+In config **config.cfg** you can set up desired logging level.

-## Структура
+## Structure

-Архитектура сервера представляется тремя блоками: Server, Daemon, Monitor. Монитор отвечает за ход работы Daemon и Server, соответственно. Он отслеживает работу, обрабатывает и завершает сигналы, сохраняет значение своего процесса в **/var/run/web_server.pid**. Так же поддерживается обновление конфига через Monitor запущенного Daemon'a.
+The server's architecture consists three parts: Server, Daemon, Monitor.
+Monitor looks after Daemon and Server.
+It tracks all signals, saves it's pid in **/var/run/web_server.pid**.
+Also it supports config reloading of working Daemon service.

-Поддерживается многопоточность.
-Daemon запускает ThreadWorkload и следит за выполнением самого сервера, при остановке завершает все потоки.
+Support multithreading.
+Daemon runs ThreadWorkload and tracks the execution, at the end it stops all threads.